 Jessica Dembe got into tech after learning to code without a CS degree.
-She changed direction from public health and now works as a Front-End Developer at Axios.
+She changed career from public health and now works as a Front-End Developer at Axios.
 Read her exclusive interview for her advice on learning programming and getting hired for the first time.

 Hey, so can you give us a short introduction for people who want to know more about you?